microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 ### ~avatar avatar

-The coding is done!
-Let's chart with the seismograph!
+We now need to use the micro:bit to chart the strength of the acceleration.

 ### ~